hs-webdev-exercises-sol/bc_routes_view_sol/README.md

   <li>There is an extra end in the routes file</li>
   <li>The application views foler should be all lowercase</li>
   <li>The route for '/formal' should have 'application#hello' not 'applcation#hello'</li>
-  <li>The 'hello.html' file should be inside the application folder<li>
+  <li>The 'hello.html' file should be inside the application folder</li>
 </ul>